alganet/shell-versions/README.md

 ```

 You can pass a shorter list of versions instead of the full `$(sh shvr.sh targets)`.

-The first shell in the list will be chosen to run the entrypoint.sh file for
-the image.

 This is particularly useful if you want to test a version that we don't bundle
 by default, such as an old patch.
 Our scripts are able to build most